1918 School Programs at the Rosenwald School

 Financial assistance may be available for qualifying groups.
 Burritt on the Mountain’s Education Scholarship Fund can be utilized to assist with the cost of field trips and outreach programs.
 Funds are limited and will be offered on a first-come-first-served basis for Title I and other qualifying schools and organizations in Alabama.
 Burritt on the Mountain’s Education Scholarship Fund may be used to cover the cost of field trip education programs.
 Education Scholarship Funds will NOT cover transportation costs, purchases in the welcome center or admission to the site for field trip participants to stay past the educational programming time.

-A Child’s Life: Home and School in 1918 (3rd grade; 9:00 – 1:30)
+A Child’s Life in 1918 (3rd grade; 9:00 – 1:30)

 School Day Experience (4th and 5th grades; 9:00 – 1:30)

 This exciting program allows students to experience a day in the life of a 1918 Rosenwald school.
 Fourth and Fifth graders will be transformed into 1918 students as they are outfitted in era-appropriate clothes, repack their lunches in baskets and pails, say the era-appropriate Pledge of Allegiance and study reading, writing, and ‘rithmetic.
 Students also get to experience writing with a nib pen and ink, doing their lessons on slates, learning a vocational training lesson, and playing games of the time period during recess.
 Teachers select either basket weaving (additional $2.00 supply charge per student applies) or gardening and plants as the vocational training topic for their class.
 Visiting teachers will receive before and after lesson plans to further their students’ educational experience.
+These plans focus on teaching what Rosenwald Schools were and their importance during the time period of “separate but equal.”
+This field trip is limited to a maximum of 64 students per day.

 Request a School Trip